-Reskilling in 2020: How to manage choice paralysis
+Reskilling?
+Here’s how to manage choice paralysis

 Reaching the decision to reskill or upskill is one thing; taking the necessary steps to do it is quite another.
 In an age where the question is no longer “What do you want to become?” but “What do you want to learn?”, we have even more options to choose from and even more potential for choice paralysis.
 Do we learn software development?
 UX design?
 Digital marketing?
 Should there be coherence to our skillsets and experience, or should we be well-rounded and widely familiarised?